IainMacdonald/btap/pat_projects/CCR1150/Readme.md

 ### Summary
 This PAT model was created to evaluate changes proposed in CCR1150.
-The proposed changes essentially remove the reference syystems and require the reference and propsed buildings to use the same system.
+The proposed changes essentially remove the reference systems and require the reference and propsed buildings to use the same system.

 The assessment approach taken was to model a medium office in Toronto with a standard system and an advanced system (GSHP plus DOAS was selected).